hm-lang/core/proposals/iterator.md

         NEW_T?
 FN this.next()

         # value which provides the total number of elements which will
-        # be iterated over, if available.
+        # be iterated over, if available.  if there is a backing container,
+        # this is the original number of elements in the container.
         SIZE?
 CONST this.size

         # function which inserts a new value `newT` before the next value